simonjoom/NextJs4Reloaded/readme.md

-I put webpack_public_path as /_next/webpack/ for developpement even HMR use /_next/webpack/webpack-hmr
+I put __webpack_public_path as /_next/webpack/ for developpement even HMR use /_next/webpack/webpack-hmr

 sourcemapsupport is not working with webpack4 so i just delete it

 To trick HMR with nextjs bundle i should to pass the module of the current chunk to a global and then pass to a new HMR2 code using it in parameter

- else HMR cannot see change only on the module of the main entry point
+ else HMR cannot see ***change only on the module of the main entry point***

     Please here the file to see major change:
     ./next/client/fixwebpackpath.js
     ./next/client/webpack-hot-middleware-client.js
     ./next/server/hot-reloader.js
     ./next/lib/page-loader.js

     And finally the
         ./next/server/build/webpack.js
     where almost all things are from

-.. so now it's working well even for css extracted with the help of css-hot-loader
+For now it's working well even for css extracted with the help of css-hot-loader

 next-routes work in box with webpack4
-I created a function getSingleton to store in global the singleton This avoided the first bug i saw of routing with webpack 4
+I created a function ***getSingleton*** to store in global the singleton

+    This avoided the first bug i saw of routing with webpack 4
     here:
     ./next/lib/router/index.js

 i finally changed codes with the new hook support